Meet me under the Polar Lights

 Modern vocal jazz meets the melancholy and joie de vivre of the Finnish soul: just as her anthem “Land of The Midnight Sun” represents her homeland Finland, Tuija Komi’s program Meet me under the Polar Lights in the Silbersaal illustrates the exceptional status of the singer, who lives in Germany.
 Like no other, Komi enriches classic jazz singing with themes, lyrics, and sounds from her Nordic origins.

-Diverse repertoire
+Diverse Repertoire

 Line-up